Avaiga/taipy-doc/docs/manuals/studio/config/graphview.md

 - Nodes:<br/>
     These are rectangular boxes that represent specific configuration elements.
-All elements have an "In" and an "Out" port that lets you connect elements one to another.
+All elements have an "In" and an "Out" port that let you connect elements one to another.
 - Links:<br/>
     These a lines that represent the relation between two elements.
 All links